 Now put this in an interview situation and being aware or more importantly not, of the signals you're giving out, could be the difference between being offered the job or not.

 On the flip side, focussing too much on body language can look OTT or like you're “trying” to strike the right poses.

-So whether it is an interview or just your ongoing day at work, think about these body language fails.
+So whether it is an interview or just your ongoing day at work, consider our advice below: